 Our Safer Birth Foundation (SBF) vision is architecting the future of maternity care by creating the world's best midwifery centers

 Our objectives are to increase and democratize birth options, grow midwifery, and decrease birthing mortality.
-We do this by expanding access to midwifery care through financial aid, expanding the midwifery workforce, and supporting midwifery-led care.
+We do this by expanding access to midwifery care through aid, expanding the midwifery workforce, and supporting midwifery-led care.

 Ohio ranked 7th worst in the nation for overall infant mortality between 2015-2019.
 We’re changing that.